Capture of Chernobyl: Potential radiation exposure

 Reuters reported that the Russian forces used the Red Forest as a route for their convoys, kicking up clouds of radioactive dust.
 Local workers said the Russian soldiers moving in those convoys were not using protective suits and could have potentially endangered themselves.
 On 31 March 2022, a Ukrainian council member of the State Agency of Ukraine for Exclusion Zone Management claimed on his Facebook page that Russian troops were regularly removed from the exclusion zone surrounding Chernobyl and taken to the Republican Scientific and Practical Center for Radiation Medicine and Human Ecology in Gomel, Belarus.
 This rumor led to further speculation in the press that the soldiers were suffering from acute radiation syndrome.
 One Russian trooper was reported to have died due to radiation.
 On 6 April, images and videos of trenches, foxholes and other defensive structures at the Red Forest surfaced on the internet and news outlets.

 Local workers and scientists said Russian troops looted radioactive material from the laboratories.

 Russian withdrawal

 On 29 March, Russian Deputy Minister of Defense Alexander Fomin announced a withdrawal of Russian forces from the Kyiv area, and on 1 April the State Agency on Exclusion Zone Management announced that Russian troops had completely withdrawn from the Chernobyl NPP.

 Following the Russian withdrawal, staff at the power plant raised the Ukrainian flag back over the plant.
 IAEA Director General Rafael Grossi announced that the IAEA would be sending a support mission to the plant "as soon as possible."
 On 3 April, Ukrainian forces re-entered the exclusion zone.

 Following the return of Ukrainian control, significant damage to parts of the plant's offices was noted, including graffiti and smashed windows.
-The Washington Post further estimated that around 135 million US dollars worth of equipment had been destroyed, namely computers, vehicles, and radiation dosimetres.
+The Washington Post further estimated that around 135 million US dollars' worth of equipment had been destroyed, namely computers, vehicles, and radiation dosimeters.